open-telemetry/opentelemetry-dotnet/src/OpenTelemetry/README.md

 [GetCurrentDirectory](https://docs.microsoft.com/dotnet/api/system.io.directory.getcurrentdirectory)
 method from your code.

-As an example, for [AspNetCore example project](../../examples/AspNetCore/)
+As an example, for AspNetCore example project,

 * Running the project with with Visual Studio, the "current working directory" is `examples/AspNetCore`.